 During our four year stay in the small Cheshire hamlet of Bradfield Green in the 1950s, the local hunt would meet on the village Green, something Zetta had never seen before.
 Her love of animals and eternal championing of the underdog (in this case the fox!) gave her inspiration to write this protest song.

-A few miles south of Aberdeen this beautiful glen winds up the Grampian mountains.
-It was home, for some time, to Zetta and her third husband, Albert Doran, The place is rightly celebrated in this lovely song.
+Situated in the Angus Glens the beautiful Glen of Isla winds its way up into the Grampian Mountains.
+It was home for some time to Zetta and her third husband, Albert Doran.
+It is rightly celebrated in this song.

 I became an aunt at the age of twelve to my sister’s daughter, Kerowin.
 At that time we all shared a small flat on the outskirts of Aberdeen.
 I was happy to share my room with the new baby of whom I was very fond and viewed more as a sister.
 Clearly, her grandmother Zetta was also very taken with the bonnie bairnie and wrote this charming lullaby for Kerowin.